How Do I Inspect The Official Records Of My Condo Association In Florida?

 The documents that are NOT available for inspection are the documents protected by attorney/client privilege, any information obtained by a Condominium Association in connection with the approval of a Lease, sale or other transfer of a Unit; personnel records of the Condominium Association or management company; medical records of Unit Owners; and any personal information of Unit Owners such as the social security numbers and drivers licenses.

-The Law Office of Ryan S. Shipp, PLLC has experienced and aggressive Condominium and Homeowners Association Attorneys that are here to help you with all of your homeowners needs and we are here to advocate on your behalf.
+The Law Office of Ryan S. Shipp, PLLC has experienced and aggressive Condominium and Homeowners Association Attorneys on staff that are here to help you with all of your homeowners needs, including advocating on your behalf.
 As our firm represents both Condominium Associations and individual Unit Owners against Associations, we know the ins and outs of Condominium Law in Palm Beach County and throughout the State of Florida.
-Call us today at (561) 699-0399 to see how we can assist.
+Call us today at 561.699.0399 to see how we can assist.